-JESSICA KIM (she/her) is a Korean-American high school senior and poet.
-She has lived in Korea, Singapore, the Bay Area, and currently lives in Los Angeles, California, though she will be heading to Boston in the fall.
+JESSICA KIM (she/her) is a Korean-American poet.
+She is a current first-year student studying computer science at Massachusetts Institute of Technology (MIT) but has lived in Los Angeles, South Korea, Singapore, and San Francisco.
 She identifies as visually-impaired and advocates for the disabled community.

 Jessica Kim's poems convey a deep study of forms, building them up to break them down, seeking to make them beautiful through well-wrought lyric which serves as a necessary witness to xenophobia and anti-Asian violence and calling for disability justice.